 Auditions

-SVS is seeking actors of all ages, genders, races, ethnicities, body types, and actors with disabilities for productions in our 2024 season.
+SVS is seeking actors of all ages, genders, races, ethnicities, body types, and actors with disabilities for productions in our 2026 summer season.

 AUDITION DATE